MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-flows.md

 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

 Power Automate pane needs to be enabled manually through the feature switch.

-**To enable the pane:**
+To enable the feature:

 1. Open a [new](data-platform-create-app.md) or an [existing](edit-app.md) app in Power Apps Studio.